 In connection with the Distribution, we will to enter into the post-Distribution stockholders' agreement with Next Alt and A4 S.A.
 The post-Distribution stockholders' agreement will be substantially similar to the existing stockholders' agreement among Altice N.V., A4 S.A. and us.
 Pursuant to this agreement, so long as the PDR Group beneficially owns in the aggregate, at least 50% of the voting power of our outstanding capital stock, Next Alt will have the right to designate six directors to the Board, and the Company will cause the Board to consist of a majority of directors nominated by Next Alt.
 In the event that the PDR Group beneficially owns, in the aggregate, less than 50% of the voting power of our outstanding capital stock, Next Alt will have the right to designate a number of directors to the Board equal to the total number of directors comprising the entire Board multiplied by the percentage of the voting power of our outstanding common stock beneficially owned, in the aggregate, by the PDR Group, rounding up in the case of any resulting fractional number, and in the event that the PDR Group beneficially owns, in the aggregate, less than 50% of the voting power of our outstanding capital stock, Next Alt will not have the right to designate a number of directors to the Board equal to or exceeding 50% of directors comprising the entire Board.
 One of Next Alt's designated nominations will be an individual designated by A4 S.A., and Next Alt will agree to vote its shares in favor of electing the individual designated by A4 S.A.
 If a director designated by Next Alt or by A4 S.A. resigns or is removed from the Board, as the case may be, only another director designated by Next Alt or by A4 S.A., as the case may be, may fill the vacancy.
 After the PDR Group ceases to beneficially own at least 20% of the voting power of our outstanding common stock, Next Alt will cease to have the right to designate any director nominees for election to the Board.
-In the event Mr. Drahi is not a member of our Board, one representative of the PDR Group will have board observer rights so long as the PDR Group beneficially owns at least 20% of the voting power of our outstanding common stock.
-Until the first date on which the PDR Group ceases to beneficially own at least 20% of the voting power of our outstanding common stock, notwithstanding anything to the contrary in our third amended and restated certificate of incorporation or bylaws, or in the governing documents of any of our subsidiaries, without the prior written approval of Next Alt, we shall not (either directly or indirectly through an
+In the event Mr. Drahi is not a member of our Board, one representative of the PDR Group will have board observer rights so long as the PDR Group beneficially owns at least 20% of the voting power of our outstanding common stock, notwithstanding anything to the contrary in our third amended and restated certificate of incorporation or bylaws, or in the governing documents of any of our subsidiaries, without the prior written approval of Next Alt, we shall not (either directly or indirectly through an affiliate or otherwise or through one or a series of related transactions) take, or permit one of our subsidiaries to take, any of the f